22.0 kWh *Useable Battery

 |3-phase 32A (22 kW)||230V / 1x16A||3.6 kW †||6h15m||13 mph|

 † = Limited by on-board charger, vehicle cannot charge faster.

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Nissan Leaf 24 kWh.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Nissan Leaf 24 kWh.

 † = Limited by fastcharge capabilities of vehicle

 This electric vehicle is no longer available.
 The Nissan Leaf 24 kWh was available from September 2015 until February 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Nissan Leaf 24 kWh.

 A new model of the Nissan Leaf 24 kWh (2015) is available: Nissan Leaf (2018).